malimccalla/cv/README.md

 - Stripe
 - Sketch

-**JAAK (Apr 2018 - Jun 2019)**
+**JAAK - Software Engineer (Apr 2018 - Jun 2019)**

 [https://jaak.io](https://jaak.io)

-In the ever-changing web development landscape, my role as a Javascript Engineer at JAAK was forever evolving.
+In the ever-changing web development landscape, my role as an engineer at JAAK was forever evolving.
 Collaborating with the largest organisations in the music industry, I was a part of a team developing a blockchain-based solution for the registration, assignment and management of intellectual property rights.

 **Technologies**